 Background

-- Doctorate (Dr. phil.) in art history on the artistic reception of Bas Jan Ader since the 1990s, University of Bremen
+Doctorate (Dr. phil.) in art history: The artistic reception of Bas Jan Ader, University of Bremen

 Current professional work

-- Lecturer: École nationale supérieure des mines de Paris / École normale supérieure de Paris
+Lecturer: École des mines and École normale supérieure de Paris

 Memberships